itskingori/pesapal-gem/README.md

 status and fetch payment details.

-In case you are having any issues using this gem please **_do not_** email me directly, I'd rather you submit [issues (and even requests) here][6].
+In case you are having any issues using this gem please **_do not_** email me directly, I'd rather you [submit new issues (and even requests) here][23] ... obviously after [checking if the issue has already been raised and closed][6].
 This way, other people get to share in the conversation that would have been private and out of their reach.

 The gem should be [up on RubyGems.org][7], it's [accompanying RubyDoc reference here][13], the [CHANGELOG here][21] and [all the releases here][12].